JJooaa/JJooaa/README.md

 # I'm Joa and I like to code React 👋 💙

-- 📅 Started coding late 2019 with Python (learned the syntax, didn't like it)
+- 📅 Started coding 2019 with Python
-- ➡️ In Summer 2020 I decided to try Web Development and started to learn (Html, Css, Javascript, React) at [CodeCademy](https://www.codecademy.com/)
+- ➡️ In Summer 2020 I decided to try Web Development and started to learn (HTML, CSS, Javascript, React) at [CodeCademy](https://www.codecademy.com/)
 - ➡️ In January 2021 I started at Digitalents Academy as a intern where I developed my Front end development skills (6 months)
-- ➡️ Currently I work at Digitalents Academy as an assistant teacher.
-I guess I was a good dude which resulted in a job offer after I had finished my intership.
+- ➡️ Just finished working at Digitalents Academy as an assistant teacher.
+I teached 18-29 age group modern web development

 ## Skills
 <div>